ankumar/software-design/README.md

 ## Distributed / Control / Management :

-> "Wandering is an essential counter-balance to efficiency.
-You need to employ both.
-The outsized discoveries – the “non-linear” ones – are highly likely to require wandering." --JeffBezos

 [![Imagine this for an Enterprise's Cloud Infra:](https://github.com/ankumar/architecture/blob/main/images/Open%20Infrastructure%20Map.png)](https://openinframap.org/#8.78/37.7325/-121.3816)

 > This is a great visualization of the various control and network structures.
 The lines between centralized, decentralized, and distributed systems aren't as clean as people think.